MatildaMared/advent-of-code-2022/README.md

 - TypeScript

+---

 ### Structure 📄

 - Inside the `src` folder, there is one folder for each day, marked with the number of the day, `01`, `02`, `03` etc. Each folder contains all the code needed to solve that days challenge.

+---

+### Get Started

+- Inside a folder, run `npx ts-node index.ts` to run the main file for that day.

 ---